firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 	are no checks for `SQL injection`_ attacks so be extremely careful about how you allow users to input information that will run against the database.

-Put the Databases.txt file in the appropriate location given the folder structure that you decided on above.
+Put the Databases.config file in the appropriate location given the folder structure that you decided on above.

 .. _SQL injection: https://en.wikipedia.org/wiki/SQL_injection